• Skip to primary navigation

 If you have lots of figs, then make this Corsican Fig Jam to enjoy at any time of year - it's particularly good with strong cheeses.

-Savoury Roasted Figs
+Savoury Roast Figs

 However, roasted figs with honey are delicious served with many savoury dishes.
 Enjoy them served with the following, for example: